 Improving gender equality is an important component in building these values, their sustainability and ensuring equal opportunities that MI SANU guarantees in all spheres of its activity.
-The principles of Gender Equality (GE) and anti-discrimination policies have been, since the establishment of MI SANU, implied in its work, and the Plan for Achieving and Improving Gender Equality (Plan) aims to introduce measures to promote GE and express the commitment of MI SANU to promote gender equality at all levels, including consistent application of principles, main goals and concrete measures that improve this area.
+The principles of Gender Equality (GE) and anti-discrimination policies have been, since the establishment of MI SANU, implied in its work, and the Plan for Achieving and Improving Gender Equality (Plan) aims to introduce measures to promote GE and express the commitment of MI SANU to promote GE at all levels, including consistent application of principles, main goals and concrete measures that improve this area.

-On May 26, 2021, the Management Board of MI SANU, at the suggestion of the Working Group for Gender Equality (Working Group) and the research team of the Institute participating in the European Horizon 2020 project LeTSGEPs (Leading Towards Sustainable Gender Equality Plans in Research Institutions), adopted its first one-year Plan.
-This document, the implementation of which is planned for a period of one year, is the basis for the adoption of a new three-year plan, as MI SANU has committed to participate in the project "LeTSGEPs".
-Despite delays in implementation, which were largely caused by the direct or indirect consequences of the Kovid-19 virus pandemic, one year of implementation experience has been valuable in compiling and defining the objectives of this new Plan.
+On May 26, 2021, the Management Board of MI SANU, at the suggestion of the Working Group for Gender Equality (Working Group) and the research team of the Institute participating in the European Commission Horizon 2020 project LeTSGEPs (Leading Towards Sustainable Gender Equality Plans in Research Institutions), adopted MI SANUfirst one-year Plan.
+This document, the implementation of which was planned for a period of one year, is the basis for the adoption of a new three-year plan, as MI SANU has committed to participate in the project "LeTSGEPs".
+Despite some delays in implementation, which were largely caused by the direct or indirect consequences of the Covid-19 virus pandemic, one year of implementation experience of the first MI SANU GE Plan has been valuable in compiling and defining the objectives of this revised and adjusted Plan.